4.2.1. Control over internal taxes

 Corporation Tax and Value Added Tax

-During 2022, the actions completed throughout the year carried out in relation to the Corporate Tax have reached 54,613 actions (0.7% less than in 2021), and those of the Value Added Tax have reached 392,146 (a 3% more than in 2021).
-To the Corporate Tax figures, 29,807 settlements for installment payments should be added (2.4% less than in 2021).
+During 2022, the actions completed throughout the year in relation to Corporate Tax reached 54,613 actions (0.7% less than in 2021), and those in relation to Value Added Tax reached 392,146 (3% more than in 2021).
+To the corporate tax figures we should add 29,807 settlements for split payments (2.4% less than in 2021).

 Regarding taxpayers registered in the register of monthly VAT refunds, the actions carried out throughout 2021 have been 7,661 (a decrease of 60.3% compared to 2021).